ibm-cloud-architecture/refarch-integration-services/README.md

  ![](docs/CustomerDTO.png)

 We also delivered SQL statements and scripts to create the database in DB2.
-See the folder `db-scripts`.
+See the folder `db-sql/customer` in the [DB2 project](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2).

 ### Web app descriptor
 The web.xml specifies the url mapping to the pre-defined servlet serving REST resources: